What are Talking Therapies?

 A structured, time-limited therapy that aims to identify and change negative thinking patterns and behaviors, helping individuals manage problems more effectively.

-Explore CBT
+Explore CBTPsychotherapy

 A general term for treating mental health problems by talking with a therapist.
 It encompasses various techniques to explore thoughts, feelings, and behaviors to improve well-being.